pod-arcade/website/src/pages/screenshots.md

-# Pod-Arcade In Action
+# Pod Arcade In Action

-Screenshots were taken at various points throughout Pod-Arcade's development.
+Screenshots were taken at various points throughout Pod Arcade's development.
 They are not necessarily representative of the current state of the project.

 ---
 ## Home Screen